agiertli/camelk-hackathon/contributions/message-bridges/README.md

 ```

 ### Kamelet binding
+Kamelet binding allows us to connect two systems via simple configuration.
+In our case, we are connecting source broker to sink broker.
 Deploying kamelet binding is as simple as `oc apply -f message-bridge-binding.yaml`

 You might have to change the `remoteUri` to fit accordingly your configuration.